 There was low risk of contamination; only five control women joined Slimming World and a further four joined a similar commercial programme.
 In total, 25/83 (30%) intervention and 28/75 (37%) control women accessed additional weight management support at six months, with similar rates at 12 months.
 Most control women accessed support five to six months postnatally.
 Joining a gym was most popular in both groups (30% and 50% respectively).

-There was little or no difference in trial completion between groups (Difference -2.2%, 95% CI -15.2 to 10.8), and responses to measures showed high overall completion (>80%).
+There was little or no difference in trial completion between groups (Difference -2.2%, 95% CI -15.2 to 10.8), and responses to measures showed high overall completion (>80%, Table S12).

 Of 46/98 (47%) intervention women who attended at least one Slimming World®(Alfreton, UK) session, most accessed the support after 10 weeks postnatal and mean number of sessions attended was 6.74 (SD=3.94).
 Most women continued with the same group they started with.
 Of the 52 women who did not attend, of 39 (75%) providing reasons, most described “opportunity” or “motivation” issues, including that it was too soon after birth, or did not recognise they had a weight problem.